451ee/t/README.md

 + Node.js
 + HTML5

-The code that you are seeing is just a mockup of the real thing.
+The code that you are seeing is a mockup of the idea.

 CURRENT STATUS
 -------------